madhavambati/Face-Recognition/README.md

 An Introduction to **one-shot learning**

-Implementation of Face-recognition system using [FaceNet](https://arxiv.org/pdf/1503.03832.pdf) network.
+Implementation of Face-recognition system using [FaceNet](https://arxiv.org/pdf/1503.03832.pdf).

 This is based on learning a **Euclidean em-bedding** per image using a deep convolutional network.
 The network  is  trained  such  that  the  squared  L2  distances  in the embedding space directly correspond to face similarity.